9.4 Raising awareness about global issues

-During the intercultural week (Interkulturelle Woche), various events and initiatives provide information about integration, diversity and tolerance.
+During the intercultural week (Interkulturelle Woche), various events provide information about integration, diversity and tolerance.
 Motto: Live together, grow together (“Zusammen leben, zusammen wachsen”).
 More than 600 municipalities and cities take part.
 The week is an initiative by the German Bishops' Conference (Deutsche Bischofskonferenz, DBK), the Evangelical Church in Germany (Evangelische Kirche in Deutschland, EKD) and the Greek Orthodox Church in Germany (Griechisch-Orthodoxe Metropolie) and has been running since 1975.

 The CHAT of the WORLDS (Chat der Welten) is for all pupils at all schools.
 It combines global education with digital media to promote dialogue between pupils from the Global North and the Global South.